 With unofficial renaming of the “James Harden Guard” (JHG) position, the Rockets are just acknowledging that Harden controls the game.
-Harden’s gig is like Allen Iverson‘s was in Philadelphia -- a point guard/shooting guard amalgam if there ever was one.
-And it’s also like what Larry Bird was in Boston -- the “point forward.”
+Harden’s gig is like Allen Iverson‘s was in Philadelphia — a point guard/shooting guard amalgam if there ever was one.
+And it’s also like what Larry Bird was in Boston — the “point forward.”
 And the JHG allows Harden to shoot just 33% and still carry his team, scoring 26 points, dishing 15 assists and grabbing seven boards against the Pelicans in 36 minutes in a preseason victory, 123-117.
 In this role his eight turnovers aren’t that big a deal.
-The Rockets are 3-o in the exhibition season.Most INTERESTING FINDS on Amazon]
+The Rockets are 3-o in the exhibition season.Up to 70% off on Hottest Amazon Deals]